LHC-NLeSC/run-allen-run/README.md

 The repo provides the scripts [`build.sh`](./build.sh) and [`prepare.sh`](./prepare.sh) that makes this process simpler.

-- `build.sh`: builds the specified branch from a local Allen repository in a separate build directory parallel to the reference.
+- `build.sh`: checks out and builds the specified branch from a local Allen repository in a separate directory under the current directory.
   ```
   $ ls -d Allen*
-  Allen  Allen-ghostbuster  Allen-master
+  Allen-ghostbuster  Allen-master
   ```

 - `prepare.sh`: writes out the JSON configuration such that the job scripts [`scanprops.py`](./scanprops.py) and [`submit-job.sh`](./submit-job.sh) can be run.